-Upon his return to the states in 1942 he served as a dive bomber instructor at Jacksonville, Fl from Oct.
-1942 until Sept.
+Upon his return to the states in 1942 he served as a dive bomber instructor at Jacksonville, Fl until Sept.
 1944.
-He was reassigned to the Pacific theater in Nov.
-1944.
+He was reassigned to the Pacific theater in November.

 Additionally, Berry earned three posthumous Distinguished Flying Crosses (DFC) in his career.
 The first DFC was earned as the squadron commander in operations against the Japanese fleet during the Battle of Kure in 1945.
 The second was a result of action against the Japanese fleet in the East China Sea.
 After Berry led his squadron in 20 strikes in a one-month period he was awarded his third Distinguished Flying Cross.

-LCDR Berry was 30 years old when he was killed in action on May 13, 1945.
-At that time he was serving as Pilot and Commanding Officer of Bombing Squadron 83 embarked from the USS Essex.
+On May 13, 1945, while serving as Pilot and Commanding Officer of Bombing Squadron 83 embarked from the USS Essex, LCDR Berry’s aircraft was shot down.
+He was declared Missing in Action and remains so to this day.
 He left behind his wife Jacqueline, and an infant daughter, Linda Jo, whom he never met.
+During his overseas assignments, his family lived in Bowling Green to be with his sisters Martha Render Berry and Mary Render Berry.

 Berry’s legacy lives in his family, present and deceased, including his daughter Linda, and his (deceased) sisters Martha and Mary.
 Sister Martha was the wife of Charles Garvin, owner of Beech Bend Park.
 Their children are Kathy Garvin Hunt, Martha Deputy (deceased), and David Garvin (deceased).
 LCDR Berry’s sister Mary Render Berry was married to Jack Donnelly.
 Their children include Frances “Toots” Hardiman, John Donnelly, Berry Donnelly, Tad Donnelly, Hermance Donnelly, and David Donnelly.